 It's never too early to let us know about your interest in studying Dance at Minnesota State University, Mankato.
 After reviewing our website, please contact our Dance Program Director, Dr. Julie Kerr-Berry, to schedule a visit.
+At this time you can meet with Dr. Kerr-Berry, observe an array of diverse dance classes and tour our facilities.
 You may also wish to consider attending one of our end-of-term dance concerts, usually the beginning of December and the end of April-beginning of May (see our performance schedule).
 In addition, think about attending our annual High School Dance Workshop held in early October.

 Because entering freshmen are encouraged to apply for a Freshman Talent Grant, you can use that form when making your first contact with us.
 Note: Freshman Talent Grants are awarded at the end of summer/beginning of fall semester ONLY.
 It gives us a snapshot of who you are and what you hope to get out of your college career, as well as providing us with contact information, and it could help you by providing financial assistance.
 If you don't want to apply for the Talent Grant, you may send us an e-mail.

 From Carmina Burana, presented with the Department of Music, April 2014

 What are the admission requirements for the Dance Program?
 To be admitted into the Dance Program, you must apply to the university and be accepted (University Admissions).
 Then, you'll need to participate in a placement audition in the Dance Program.
 A placement audition requires that you participate in a modern dance class and/or a ballet class so that the Dance faculty can determine what level of dance technique to put you in when you enter the program.
 Placement auditions occur the first week of class each semester.